Kurotaku-sama/Userscripts/userscripts/Steam_Inventory_Enhancer/README.md

 ## How it works

+1. **Sidebar:** The script restructures the inventory navigation tabs into a grid layout based on your row selection.
-1. **Stacking:** The script uses the Steam WebAPI to combine items.
-It calculates the necessary "Combine" operations and executes them with a delay to prevent rate limits.
+2. **Stacking:** Uses the Steam WebAPI to calculate and execute "Combine" operations with built-in delays to prevent rate limits.
-2. **Favorites:** Clicking the star icon saves the AppID to your local storage.
-The script then clones the original navigation tabs into a new "Favorites" section.
+3. **Favorites:** Saves selected AppIDs to local storage and highlights them with a custom star icon.
-3. **ASF:** Commands are sent via `GM_xmlhttpRequest` to your ASF IPC address.
-Ensure IPC is enabled in your ASF global config.
+4. **ASF:** Sends commands via `GM_xmlhttpRequest` to your ASF IPC interface.

 ---

 ## Important Security Warnings (ASF)

-- **2FA Risk:** Using the ASF option is always a risk, as it theoretically allows skipping 2-Factor Authentication steps.
-By using this feature, you accept this security trade-off.
+- **2FA Risk:** Using the ASF option is always a risk, as it theoretically allows skipping 2nd Factor steps.
-- **Credential Storage:** Your ASF IPC password will be stored in the userscript's local storage.
-This is a potential security risk if unauthorized persons gain access to your browser data.
+- **Credential Storage:** Your ASF IPC password is stored in the userscript's local storage.
-- **Connection Security:** If you use this feature, you should use **HTTPS** for your ASF IPC connection whenever possible to prevent "Man-in-the-Middle" attacks.
+- **Connection Security:** Use **HTTPS** for your ASF IPC connection to prevent "Man-in-the-Middle" attacks.
-- **ASF Requirements:** For ASF to perform 2-Factor confirmations, you must have imported your Steam mobile credentials (e.g., from a Steam Desktop Authenticator `.mafile`) into ASF.<br>
-*Please note: I do not provide instructions or guides for this import process.*

 ---

 ## Notes

+- **Manual Adjustment:** You must manually set the number of rows (1-4) in the settings to match your display size.
-- **Inspiration:** The functionality of this script was inspired by the works of **Chr_** and **SteamDB**.
+- **Inspiration:** Inspired by the works of **Chr_** and **SteamDB**.
-- **SteamDB Extension Conflict:** If you are using the SteamDB browser extension with its sidebar enabled, you must **disable the SteamDB sidebar** in the extension settings to prevent layout conflicts with this script.
+- **SteamDB Conflict:** Disable the **SteamDB sidebar** in their extension settings to prevent layout issues.